-The least expensive monthly premium for a Medicare Part D stand-alone prescription drug plan in Delaware is $7.10 per month in 2023.
-Along with the monthly premium, you’ll also pay a deductible.
-The deductible is the out-of-pocket costs you pay before your insurance starts to cover your prescriptions.
-Different prescriptions will also have various copayments depending on what tier they are placed in by the insurance company.
+Medicare Part D plans are sold by private insurance companies, so costs and coverage vary.
+However, you can expect a monthly premium, copays or coinsurance due at the time of service, and a yearly deductible, which is the out-of-pocket costs you pay before your insurance starts to cover your prescriptions.
+Copayments depend on what tier the insurance company places your prescription medications.
 Generic drugs, for example, are usually placed in Tier 1 and have a lower copay.
 Specialized drugs with no generic option are in Tier 5 and will have a higher copay.

 When you enroll in Original Medicare, you’re only getting insurance to cover fees associated with hospital (Part A) and doctor visits (Part B).
 Prescription drugs, however, aren’t part of that coverage.
 Medications you need regularly could cost hundreds to thousands of dollars out-of-pocket.
 This is why it’s a good idea to seriously consider adding Medicare Part D prescription drug coverage to your healthcare.

 There are two ways you can get prescription drug coverage.
 First, you can get it as a stand-alone plan known as Part D, along with your Part A and B Original Medicare coverage.
 Stand-alone plans only work with Original Medicare.

 A second option for obtaining prescription drug coverage is through a Medicare Advantage Prescription Drug plan.
 When you have an all-in-one Medicare Advantage Prescription Drug plan, your Medicare Part A, B, and D benefits will all be included in one plan.
 If you choose a Medicare Advantage plan, you cannot purchase a stand-alone drug plan like you do if you only have Original Medicare.
 The majority of Medicare Advantage plans in Delaware offer prescription drug coverage as part of their plans.